flaab/picara-php-framework/README.md

 - session
 - PDO

-## Install
+## Install Instructions

-Open a terminal in your apache document root folder and clone the repository.
+Open a terminal in your Apache DocumentRoot folder and clone the repository.
 ```
 git clone https://github.com/flaab/picara-php-framework.git
 ```